 This is Week #8 of my 2011 cooking challenge!
 Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 While I prepared this super simple appetizer, it was hard for me to keep from snacking on its main ingredients.
 But I held back!
-Once it was done, though, some serious devouring occurred.
+Once it was done, though, watch out.

 Preheat your oven to 350 degrees F. Lightly brush a baking sheet with olive oil.